AlexKapumath/prueba1/README.txt

 # Computing Shintani fundamental domains
 Here we give an algorithm (in Pari/GP) to obtain a TRUE fundamental domain from a SIGNED fundamental domain for the action of the totally positive units group of a non-totally complex number field.
-This implementation is based on preprint:
+We also present some examples of Shintani domains in the folder "Examples".
+This implementation is based in the manuscript:

 A.Capuñay, "COMPUTING SHINTANI DOMAINS" submitted to the International Journal of Number Theory (2022)